hltcoe/concrete-java/simpleaccumulo/README.md

 The schema is a homogenous key-value store in the `simple_accumulo_dev` table.
 The value is a thrift-serialized Communication (serialized using the compact protocol).
-As explained in the [accumulo user manual](https://accumulo.apache.org/1.8/accumulo_user_manual.html#_data_model), a key is comosed of a row and a column.
+As explained in the [Accumulo user manual](https://accumulo.apache.org/1.8/accumulo_user_manual.html#_data_model), a key is comosed of a row and a column.
 In simpleaccumulo the row is a Communication id.
-An accumulo column is composed of a family and qualifier; simpleaccumulo uses user-specified column families as namespaces (see next section) and a single hard-coded qualifier.
+An Accumulo column is composed of a family and qualifier; simpleaccumulo uses user-specified column families as namespaces (see next section) and a single hard-coded qualifier.
 (You can add other qualifiers yourself,